jakesanghavi/jakesanghavi/README.md

 - 👋 Hi, I’m @jakesanghavi
 - 👀 I’m interested in mainly astronomy and sports analytics, but I am willing to work on almost anything.
+- 💻 I work mostly in Python, but I have some knowledge in Java and HTML/CSS (plus modest knowledge in Javascript/JQuery), and I have also done brief work with R.
-- 🌱 I’m currently studying at CWRU (class of 2024) with an intended major of data science and intended minors in astronomy and economics.
+- 🏫 I’m currently studying at CWRU (class of 2024) with an intended major of data science and intended minors in astronomy and economics.
 - 📫 If you need to reach me, contact me @jake.sanghavi@gmail.com